worthpointlabs/terratest/README.md

 if you don't clean up after yourself.
 Please be considerate of the resources you create and take extra care to clean everything up when you're done!

+**Note #2**: In order to run tests that access your AWS account, you will need to configure your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+For example, you could set the credentials as the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 **Note #3**: Never hit `CTRL + C` or cancel a build once tests are running or the cleanup tasks won't run!

-Prerequisite: some of the tests expect Terraform, Packer, and Docker to be installed and in your `PATH`.
+**Prerequisite**: Most the tests expect Terraform, Packer, and/or Docker to already be installed and in your `PATH`.

 To run all the tests: